 Il pranzo della domenica

 When I was a kid Sundays used to be a big deal.
 My parents dressed me up in my vestito della domenica (Sunday best) and took me to the church (gulp).
 Then we would go and have lunch at grandma’s and often my aunts, uncles and cousins would be there as well.
 Then, if the weather was good, we would go to a park.
-Shops, supermarkets and malls used to be closed on Sundays – good old days before shopping became an activity people enjoy more than strolling in the nature.
-Sunday was the day when everyone rested and of all the stuff we got from our Catholic tradition this one was pretty cool.
+Shops, supermarkets and malls used to be closed on Sundays – good old days before shopping became an activity people enjoy more than strolling in nature.
+Sunday was the day when everyone rested and of all the stuff we got from our Catholic tradition, this one was pretty cool.

 Now I don’t go to the church anymore (phew) and shops are open seven days a week (boo), but my family still gathers on Sundays to have a “special” meal.
 I think Sunday’s lunch is one of the best ways to represent the positive side of Italians’ obsession with family and their close relationship with it.